 It won’t come as much of a surprise to read that the residential property market is important in Malta.
 Just as with Spain, Greece, Portugal and Cyprus, there are many expatriates that are moving south from Norther Europe to the sunshine.
 An amazing climate, regular flights north, a lower cost of living, tax benefits and the English language all combine to make Malta a popular destination.

 As such, the residential real estate market is somewhat split between the areas and properties that the locals can afford and the much higher prices that many of the foreigners can pay for when they are looking for property to rent in Malta.
-This creates something of a difficult balancing act for the local real estate agents such as Belair Property.
+This creates something of a difficult balancing act for the local real estate agents.
 On the one hand, they need to attract the foreign clients – since that is where the larger commissions are.
 On the other hand, they need to continue to work with the local market because that is where the majority of transactions take place.
 While geographically the two markets are almost identical, the difference between them from an operational standpoint is quite large.

 This domain is for sale.
 For details, please email searchenginesurge@ gmail.com (just remove the space).